Jesssullivan/ChapelTests/FileChecking-with-Chapel/README.md

 Class Gate is a generic way to maintain thread safety while a coforall loop tries to update one domain (```ref keys```) with many live threads and new entries ```{("", "")}```.
 A new borrowed Gate class is made per function that need to be operate on a domain, with the "Gate.keeper".

-Safety is (tentatively) achieved with the Gate.keeper() syncing its "keys" - a generic domain from within module "Fs" - with a Sync$ variable used in concert with an atomic integer that may be 1 or 0 - open or closed - pass or wait.
+Safety is (tentatively) achieved with the Gate.keeper() syncing its "keys" - a generic domain from within module "Fs" - with a Sync$ variable used in concert with an atomic integer that may be 1 or 0 - open or closed - go or wait.

 Class Cabinet manages the dupe evaluation.  this is a generic way to maintain thread safety by not only sandboxing the read/write operations to a domain, but all evaluations.  class Gate is use inside each Cabinet to preform the actual domain transactions.
 ```